 If we don’t put our awareness within our bodies, we diminish our capacity to feel emotions.
 Awareness can only come from a place of good health and good thoughts.
 Lack of awareness leads to progressively greater levels of depression because not engaging ourselves with feeling and awareness narrows the frequency range of our feelings and awareness, so our lives and inner experiences get narrow.
 We continue to suffer.
 Notice you’re emotions and how you react.

-With awareness, we can feel emotions that are generated merely with the changes occurring as we eat or drink, move or not move or breathe well or poorly.
-When we sleep effectively, eat high quality food in proportions that reflect our authentic individual needs and move our bodies in ways that give us the strength (our biomotor) profile we need to fulfill our dreams, many good things happen.
-As the famous psychiatrist Gerry Welsch: “When you have a big enough dream , you don’t have a crisis”.
+With awareness, we can feel emotions that are generated merely with the changes occurring as we eat or drink, move or not move, or breathe well or poorly.
+When we sleep effectively, eat high quality food in proportions that reflect our authentic individual needs, move our bodies in ways that give us strength (our bio-motor) and work towards fulfilling our dreams, many good things happen.
+As the famous psychiatrist Gerry Welsch says: “When you have a big enough dream, you don’t have a crisis”.

-Our stress levels are significantly lowered, when we have the nutrition on board to generate the neurotransmitters and hormones that support healthy emotional responses and learn to feel healthy emotional responses from a healthy body.
-The sensations in our body depend upon our nerves to feel and ideas to interpret.
+Our stress levels are significantly lowered when we have the nutrition on board to generate the neurotransmitters and hormones that support healthy emotional responses.
+We must learn to feel healthy emotional responses from a healthy body.
+The sensations in our body require our nerves to feel them and our ideas to interpret them.
 Our nerves are dependent on both hormones and blood (oxygen, nutrition and waste removal).
 All our communication is neurotransmitter and/or hormone interaction dependent. our hormone levels are directly tied to diet and lifestyle factors.

 The feeling function of consciousness is directly tied to our capacity and willingness to engage in “awareness.”
-People can have everything in the world they want, and still not feel satisfied if they choose not to be aware of what they already have, are given or can give.
+People can have everything in the world they want, and still not feel satisfied if they choose not to be aware of what they already have, have been given, or can give.

-I am sure you have heard the saying, Take a deep breath, count to ten, before reacting or answering.
+I am sure you have heard the saying, Take a deep breath and count to ten, before reacting or answering.

 With awareness, we can feel the emotions generated by each thought we engage or create, and can choose to experience the range of our emotions, and act in response to them in ways that are life-, health- and dream-affirmative.

-We have programmed beliefs and behaviours that can cause us to make choices in relationship to ourselves or others that are suboptimal and produce negative emotions within us.
-These programmed beliefs usually come from loved one around us, parents, family, relatives, teachers and friends.
+We have programmed beliefs and behaviours that can cause us to make choices in relation to ourselves or others that are suboptimal and produce negative emotions within us.
+These programmed beliefs usually come from loved ones around us, parents, family, relatives, teachers and friends.
 These ideas and beliefs are from the subconscious mind, which has its governing principles in parental, societal and cultural programming.